Explore My City Guest post by Sally-Ann Brown

-Having just returned from our trip down under I am feeling rather nostalgic about my childhood home.
+Having just returned from our annual trip “down under” I am feeling rather nostalgic about my childhood home.
 I grew up in the foothills of Perth as a youngster and still think it is one of the most beautiful and under-rated cities in the world.
-This week’s Explore My City guest blogger is Perth resident and fellow family travel blogger Sally-Ann Brown from Toddlers on Tour to give you the low down on what to do with kids in the capital of Western Australia.
+This week Explore My City guest blogger is Perth resident and fellow family travel blogger Sally-Ann Brown from Toddlers on Tour to give you the low down on what to do with kids in the capital of Western Australia.

-Perth, one of the most isolated capital cities in the world sits on the west coast of Australia, it offers more than just being home to 2 million people and a gateway to the spectacular scenery of Western Australia.
+One of the most isolated capital cities in the world, Perth sits on the west coast of Australia.
+It offers more than just being home to 2 million people and a gateway to the spectacular scenery of Western Australia.

 So what is there to do in Perth with kids?